 Why should I be baptized?
-Baptism is an opportunity to go public with your faith, identify with and follow the example of Christ, and mark your spiritual journey.
+Baptism is an opportunity to go public with your faith, identify with and follow the example of Jesus, and mark your spiritual journey.

 Why do you dunk people under water?
 The word “baptism” literally means to immerse under water.
-Also, it best represents the metaphor of dying to self and coming alive to new life in Christ—you go under the water to identify with Christ’s death and burial (and symbolizing death to self) and you come out of the water to identify with Christ’s resurrection (and symbolizing your new life in Him).
+It is a powerful metaphor for dying to self and coming alive to new life in Christ—you go under the water to identify with Christ’s death and burial (and symbolizing death to self) and you come out of the water to identify with Christ’s resurrection (and symbolizing your new life in Him).

 Is baptism required for salvation?
 No. We are saved by grace alone, through faith alone, and salvation is a free gift of God that cannot be earned by any good works.
 Baptism is an act of obedience to Christ (Ephesians 2:8-9; Titus 3:5).

 What if I have already been baptized?
-If you've already been baptized by immersion subsequently to making a personal decision to follow Christ, then you do not need to be baptized again.
-Even if you walked away from your faith for a period of time.
-Baptism isn’t about our commitment so much as it’s a symbol of the commitment God makes in his redeeming work in our lives.
+If you've already been baptized by immersion after making a personal decision to follow Christ, then you do not need to be baptized again—even if you walked away from your faith for a period of time.
+Baptism isn’t about our commitment so much as it is a symbol of the commitment God makes in His redeeming work in our lives.
 If you were baptized as an infant or before you made a personal commitment to follow Christ, then we would encourage you to be baptized again to proclaim your faith on your own.
 If you're interested in being baptized or have more questions, email us.